If you’re new to R and want to learn how to use it, this library might be a little daunting.

 If you aren’t sure where to start, then try one of these options:

-This book is an excellent introduction to R programming and gets you started with visualizing data so you see some exciting stuff, and the power of R, right away.
+This book is THE most recommended resource to get started.
+It’s an excellent introduction to R programming and gets you started with visualizing data so you see some exciting stuff, and the power of R, right away.

 There’s an accompanying exercise solution book at https://jrnold.github.io/r4ds-exercise-solutions/

 If you prefer video instruction with progress tracking, check out this course from “R for the Rest of Us” called Getting Started with R. It comes key components in typical workflows from start to finish.

 If you’re looking for specific how-to’s on data manipulation, this is a great paid course to consider from Statistics Globe, who also has a youtube channel filled with free content

 Free content: https://www.youtube.com/c/statisticsglobe